terralang/terra/api.md

 * [Global Variable](#global_variable) -- value becomes a lvalue reference to the global variable in Terra code.
 * [Symbol](#symbol) -- value becomes a lvalue reference to the variable defined using the symbol.
 If the variable is not in scope, this will become a compile-time error.
 * [Quote](#quote) -- the code defined in the quote will be spliced into the Terra code.
-If the quote contains a statement, it can only be spliced in where a statement appears.
+If the quote contains only statements, it can only be spliced in where a statement appears.
 * [Constant](#constant) -- the constant is spliced into the Terra code.
 * Lua Function -- If used in a function call, the lua function is `terralib.cast` to the Terra function type that has no return values, and whose parameters are the Terra types of the actual parameters of the function call.
 If not use in a function call, results in an error.
 * [Macro](#macro) -- If used as a function call, the macro will be run at compile time.
 The result of the macro will then be convert to Terra using the compile-time conversion rules and spliced in place.
 * [Type](#types) -- If used as an argument to a macro call, it will be passed-through such that calling `arg:astype()` will return the value.
 If used as a function call (e.g. `[&int](v)`, it acts as an explicit cast to that type.
 * [List](#list) or a rawlist (as classified by `terralib.israwlist`) -- Each member of the list is recursively converted to a Lua value using compile-time conversions (excluding the conversions for Lists).
 If used as a statement or where multiple expressions can appear, all values of the list are spliced in place.
 Otherwise, if used where only a single expression can appear, the list is truncated to 1 value.
+* `cdata` aggregates (structs and arrays) -- If a Lua `cdata` aggregate of Terra type `T` is referenced directly in Terra code, the value in Terra code will be an lvalue reference of type `T` to the Lua-allocated memory that holds that aggregate.
 * otherwise -- the value is first converted to a Terra vlue using the standard rules for converting Lua to Terra values with unknown type.
 The resulting value is then spliced in place as a _constant_.